Wes Hall: Exhausted volcano

 As a result of their huge support in 1963, the West Indies were invited to tour England again only three years later.
 Despite the England press and public fearing the impact of Hall and his partner Griffith, it was soon clear that their powers had waned somewhat since 1963.
 Hall's "action was as poetic as ever and his commitment was just as great, but something was missing."
 He captured 18 wickets in the five Tests at an average of 30.83.
 However, Hall was still considered "the key man of the [West Indies] attack" and on occasion was still as damaging as ever.
 His finest moment of the series was in the fourth Test at Headingley where a "spell of eighty minutes by Hall at his fastest and best destroyed England" aiding his team to win the match by an innings and 55 runs and wrap up the series and the Wisden Trophy.

 In 1966, the Trinidad-based company West Indian Tobacco (WITCO) engaged Hall on a three-year contract to promote youth cricket in Trinidad and Tobago, including playing for the Trinidad and Tobago national team in the Shell Shield, the West Indies first-class cricket championship.
 One of Hall's first roles for WITCO was to promote the Wes Hall Youth Cricket League, a new nation-wide junior cricket league.

-Hall accompanied the West Indies cricket team to India and Ceylon in 1966–67 but was a shadow of the bowler that cut a swathe through India in earlier series.
+Hall was a member of the West Indies team that toured India and Ceylon in 1966–67 but was a shadow of the bowler that cut a swathe through India in earlier series.
 He injured his left knee during a net session early in the tour and the sub-continental pitches neutered his speed.
 Hall started the first Test of the series at Bombay in style, capturing two early wickets in a "superb" spell, "worthy of a great fast bowler" but did not take another wicket in the match.
 Wisden said of Hall's efforts in the series; "He could not bowl with the sustained hostility of old, and his form was erratic."